nirzezak/trash_picking/README.md

 #### Summon Components
 `summon_component.py` `configs/trash_configs.py`
-* Contains a few summoning components responsible for periodically spawning trash
+* Contains a few summoning components responsible for periodically spawning trash - used by `RealEnvironment` to simulate trash "arriving to the waste sorting facility", and creating tasks for said trash - simulating a camera used for object detection
-* Summon components differ in trash object, position, timing and amount
+* Summon components differ in trash objects, position, timing and amount
+* Before adding a new summon component, please make sure to inherit the `SummonComponent` base class, and implement the abstract `step` method
-* For more information, check the documentation in `summon_component.py`
+* For more information on how to use and configure summon components check the documentation in `summon_component.py`

 #### Tasks and Task Manager
 `task_manager.py` `task.py`